-WHAT ARE THE MOST COMMON CAUSES OF TRUCK COLLISIONS?
+WHAT ARE THE MOST COMMON CAUSES OF TRUCK COLLISIONS IN CALIFORNIA?

 The most common cause of truck accidents is driver error.
 Far and away, the most important reason for these big rig accidents is driver fatigue.
 Driver fatigue and driver error account for most collisions with other vehicles, with driver fatigue being mostly responsible for negligent truck collisions.
 Although state and federal regulations mandate that truckers take long rests every so often and limit the number of days in row truckers can work, many trucking companies unofficially enforce or encourage unsafe practices that lead to drivers working long hours several days in a row, often without a proper rest stop.
 These lax safety standards exacerbate driver fatigue and encourage other unsafe behavior such as the use of stimulants to stay awake.